Opentrons/opentrons/api/docs/v2/new_labware.rst

       - `Opentrons 96 Tip Rack 300 µL <https://labware.opentrons.com/opentrons_96_tiprack_300ul>`_
       - ``opentrons_96_tiprack_300ul``

-Following the example in the :ref:`overview-section-v2`, here is how to the :py:meth:`.ProtocolContext.load_labware` method to load labware on either Flex or OT-2.
+Similar to the code sample in :ref:`overview-section-v2`, here's how you use the :py:meth:`.ProtocolContext.load_labware` method to load labware on either Flex or OT-2.

 .. code-block:: python